snp-technologies/Azure-App-Service-Drupal7/README.md

 ### Connection string tip

 The Azure Web App provides a setting into which you can enter a database connection string.
 This string is an environment variable within the Web App.
-At run-time, this environment variable can be interpretted in your settings.php file and parsed to populate your $databases array.
+At run-time, this environment variable can be interpreted in your settings.php file and parsed to populate your $databases array.
 However, in a container SSH session, the environment variable is not available.
 As a result Drush commands that require a database bootstrap level do not work.

 An alternative to the Web App Connection string environment variable is to reference in settings.php a secrets file mounted to the Web App /home directory.
 For example, assume that we have a secrets.txt file that contains the string:
 ```